|

 It's sometimes referred to as "Gauss's law for magnetism",

 which is dubious.
-To be understood, I have been calling it
+To be understood, I've been calling it

 the "Gauss-Weber law" myself, but it should really be called